 This is made from a very thin nickle-type of metal.
-It's a replica of ones used in victorian times.
+It's a replica of ones used in Victorian times.
 You can tell it's a replica because of the jump ring attached on the end.
 True shuttles of that time do not have this ring attached.
+It bends very easily.

 This is a black celluloid, early plastic, post shuttle.
 Purchased it on Ebay along with a few other shuttles.
 The tips don't touch on the right side anymore.
 For the collection only.

 The top blue one is a Tatsy post shuttle.
 It's rather huge but perfect for larger threads like size 10 crochet thread.
 I also have a yellow one to complete a matched pair.
 The smaller green one is a Clover post shuttle.
 These I have a dozen of in multiple colors.
 I always buy them in packs of 2 or more.
 These replaced the metal shuttles at my local craft store.

 These are all made of clay.
 I have two of the green patterned one.
 Purchased on Etsy from Heather.
 I also have one with a cat face on it currently being used.